“The most essential part of my day is a proper dinner.” – Rachael Ray

 Rinse the pork chops under cool water and pat dry.

-Pour about 2 cups of frying oil in a medium sized skillet and turn the heat to medium-high.
+Pour roughly 2 cups of frying oil in a medium sized skillet and turn the heat to medium-high.
 Add 2 tablespoons of butter to the oil.
-The oil will be hot enough when a pinch of flour fizzles away in it.

-Dredge the pork chops in the flour shaking off any excess.
+Dredge the pork chops in seasoned flour shaking off any excess.
 Fry for 4-5 minutes per side or until the juices run clear.
-If you’re unsure, you can always make a sacrificial cut into the thickest part to make sure it’s cooked all the way through…you shouldn’t see any pink.

 Transfer to a paper-towel lined plate.